-Barend Cornelis Koekkoek Netherlands
+Barend Cornelis Koekkoek Biography | Oil Paintings

-10-11-1803 Middelburg, NED - 4-5-1862 Cleves, GERBack to Artist IndexView Artists Paintings
+10-11-1803 Middelburg, NED - 4-5-1862 Cleves, GER

-In 1841, by popular demand from young artists eager to receive his tuition, Barend Cornelis Koekkoek founded his own drawing academy, and in his footsteps, many artists travelled to the former ducal residence seeking instruction from the great master at the academy, among them Frederik Marinus Kruseman, Lodewijk Johannes Kleijn, and Johann Bernard Klombeck.
-Closely adhering to their master's principles expressed in his writings and in his paintings, these artists collectively gave rise to the school of landscape painting referred to as 'Cleves Romanticism'.
+In 1841, his fame had grown to the point that many young artists wanted to study under him, so, Barend Cornelis Koekkoek established his drawing Institute, and many artists made the trip to Cleves seeking instruction from the great master, among his new students were Frederik Marinus Kruseman, Lodewijk Johannes Kleijn, and Johann Bernard Klombeck.
+Sticking to the old master's principles based on his writings and in his oil paintings, these new artists gave rise to the school of landscape painting that came to be known as Cleves Romanticism.

-Influences: Johannes Hermanus Koekkoek, Abraham Krayestein
+Artists Influencing Barend Koekkoek: Johannes Hermanus Koekkoek, Abraham Krayestein.

-Influenced: Frederik Kruseman, Lodewijk Kleijn, Johann Klombeck
+Painters Barend Cornelis Koekkoek Influenced: Frederik Kruseman, Lodewijk Kleijn, Johann Klombeck.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.